bajinsheng/SGFuzz/README.md

-# SFuzzer: Stateful Greybox Fuzzer
+# SGFuzz: Stateful Greybox Fuzzer
-SFuzzer (Stateful Greybox Fuzzer) is a greybox fuzzer for stateful software systems built on top of [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) and involves additional feedback to facilitate exploring the state space of stateful software systems for exposing stateful bugs.
+SGFuzz (Stateful Greybox Fuzzer) is a greybox fuzzer for stateful software systems built on top of [LibFuzzer](https://llvm.org/docs/LibFuzzer.html) and involves additional feedback to facilitate exploring the state space of stateful software systems for exposing stateful bugs.

 # Publication